neeraj-sharma-cali/psm.promo/README.md

 This is an HTTP app.
 You can also use Postman/Browser/Curl/HTTPie or anything similar.

 ## Design notes
-The entry point is server/boot.js, which
-1. first calls the db_migrator simulation to simulate DB upgrade..
-The DB and app must be in sync and this avoids human errors.
-2. The server starts on port 3000.

-In terms of functional code and request handling, refer to server/domain/promos directory.
-The rest of the code is supporting code to boot etc.
+For functional code and request handling, refer to server/domain/promos directory.
+The rest of the code is supporting code to boot, DB related etc.
 The different files are as follows
 * **images.protocol.js** : The file with the input/output/error messages.
 * **images.svc.js** : The service, where the business logic resides.
 Coordinates between route (HTTP) and DB.
 * **images.routes.js** : The route to handle HTTP and pass to the service, streams respone back to the client.
 * **images.repo.js** : The database related code.
 Queries etc. NOT DONE.
 * **images.repo.mock.js** : A mock DB implementation with image data.

+If you want to review other related code, the entry point is server/boot.js, which:
+1. first boots db proxy simulation, which simulates DB init and DB upgrade.
+This keeps app and DB in sync.
+3. The server starts on port 3000.

  **NOTE to Reviewer:** I chose node.js and reactive functional programming model with REST architecture.
 I love different technologies and am well versed with other programming paradigms and can be highly effective with them.